darrellroot/SwiftNetrekOld/README.md

 a new netrek login it crashes (but guest works).

 I hope this port is worthy of Chris Lukassen's excellent work getting Netrek working on the Mac.

+For now I'm commenting out source code of retired .m files rather than deleting them.
+That way the original source is handy for troubleshooting.
+Please only submit pull requests if it builds and mostly works.